codeix/pyaxl/README.rst

 What is pyaxl
 =============

-pyaxl is a python library accessing the Cisco Callmanger over the AXL interface.
+pyaxl is a **Python 3** library accessing the Cisco Callmanger over the AXL interface.
 This library was build inspired by `the work of Sebastian Kratzert <http://kra-se.de/pyAXL/>`_ and works as a second layer over SUDS, which contains further improvements by `jurko <https://bitbucket.org/jurko/suds>`_.
 We use `SoupUI <http://www.soapui.org/>`_ and recommend it if you want to work with this library, as it helps